How to Make Moroccan Chicken Tagine

 Optional: Once the chicken is fully cooked, remove the tajine from the oven, set the temperature to broil and, using tongs, move the chicken from the tajine to a baking sheet, leaving behind the sauce, olives and preserved lemons.
 Broil the chicken, skin side up for 5 minutes or until the skin is golden brown and crispy.

-Making a tajine without the tajine
+Making a Tagine Without the Tagine

-- sautee the onions and garlic with the chicken in the pan
+- Sautee the onions and garlic with the chicken in the pan

-- follow the same steps as the recipe in the tajine, just make sure to use an oven safe lid before placing your pan in the oven
+- Follow the same steps as the recipe in the tajine, just make sure to use an oven safe lid before placing your pan in the oven

 If you try this method and need help, feel free to reach out to me and ask questions in the comment section below!